gposingway/gposingway/md/troubleshooting.md

   * Click `Apply`.

 ### My screenshot shows some effect areas displaced to the side
-**Scaling Issues**: This is caused by a incompatible resolution scaling value, like trhe example below:
+**Scaling Issues**: This is caused by a incompatible resolution scaling value, like in the example below:
 ![image](https://github.com/user-attachments/assets/bdd9d332-3d06-443e-b373-cc39ac175d64)
 Resulting in misplaced effect areas like the following example:
 ![image-mh](https://github.com/user-attachments/assets/9c6410aa-821d-4e51-9ad7-cb3e15e0beeb)